peterleng150/IOSVideoBackgroundOverlay/README.md

 1. for Projects, just drag VideoBackground.swift to the project tree
 2. for Workspaces, include the whole SwiftVideoBackground.xcodeproj

-## Migration Guide

-#### Version 3.0.0
-- Passing in an array of videos support removed.
-You should merge videos in advance instead.
-Here is [a walk through on concatenating media files with FFmpeg](https://wilsonding.com/2018/03/02/concatenate-multimedia-files-with-ffmpeg/).
-- `alpha` renamed to `darkness`

 #### Version 2.0.0
 See the quick [migration guide](migration-2.0.0.md).